 For Yorgova it is all about common interest in music, poetry, architecture and travel, but in Prodanov’s eyes it is a little more prosaic.

 “The secret is sport,” he said.
 “Sport has taught us to have strict discipline and morality and to make compromises in human relationships.”

-"This is where our happy family story began and it’s lasted for 56 years yet," Prodanov said.
-"The history, morality and spirit of the great Japanese nation have always been examples to follow in the education and behaviour of our whole family."
+“This is where our happy family story began and it’s lasted for 56 years yet,” Prodanov said.
+“The history, morality and spirit of the great Japanese nation have always been examples to follow in the education and behavior of our whole family.”